jacopotediosi/WebServersCommonConfigs/README.md

 **OpenSSH** is an **SSH Daemon** that allows you to **connect and manage** your server from remote<br>
 In this repo **we configure it to**:

- - listen on default port 22 (you can choose to change it to mitigate ssh bruteforcing from automatic scanners (Chinese botnets and so on)
+ - listen on default port 22 (you can choose to change it to mitigate ssh bruteforcing from automatic scanners (Chinese botnets and so on) on 0.0.0.0 both ipv4 and ipv6
  - disallow root login and allow only specific users to login
  - force protocol 2
  - disconnect client not logged in after 1 minute (to not to waste bandwidth)